 Some of the groups are targeted towards individuals with certain protected characteristics and this may, therefore, have a negative impact in terms of equalities.
-Further equality analysis is needed, however, the Council is setting up a Task and Finish Panel on the Grant Aid Policy which will need to look at the issue of equal access as part of the future eligibility criteria for grant funding.
-This will include a review of discretionary rate relief to ensure a consistent policy.
-One of the proposed funding reductions relates to VAEF.
-While the District Council has a good relationship with /AEF and values its role and the services it provides, the Council does provide a separate annual grant of just under £40,000 as part of an SLA.
-Another funding reduction relates to the Epping Forest Re-use Centre which provides furniture, white goods etc at a reduced cost to those in need.
-However the Scheme was set up with a view to becoming self-financing over a period of time.
-The impact of taking back the funding that had been allocated to Homestart will be minimal although it was intended that the amount concerned would be added back to the overall grant aid budget to assist other voluntary organisations with their projects.
-Any required staffing or financial resources required (e.g. one-o ff costs) to achiev e the saving/income None Any alternative options for different amount(s) of saving/income, including implications Varying the level of reduction would alter the severity of the impact.
-Responsible Officer Lyndsay Swan, Assistant Director Communities Director Alan Hall, Director of Communities
+Further equality analysis is needed, however, the Council is setting up a Task and Finish Panel on the Grant Aid Policy which and Geod to look at the issue of equal access as part of the future eligibility criteria for grant policy. funding.
+This will include a review v of discretionary rate relief to ensure a consistent , , ductions relates to VAEF.
+While services it provides, the Council d • s to the Epping Forest Re-use Cen owever the Scheme was set up wi • The impact of taking back the funding that had been allocated to Homestart will be minimal although it was intended that the amount concerned would be added back to the overall grant aid budget to assist other voluntary organisations with their projects.
+Any required staffing or financia I resources required (e.g. one-off costs) to achieve the saving/income None Any alternative options for differ rent amount(s) of saving/income, including implica ations Varying the level of reduction wo uld alter the severity of the impac t.
+Responsible Officer Lyndsay Swan, Assistant Director Communities Director Alan Hall,